Before being able to find the cost to pack wheel bearings on a trailer, it is important to know what exactly a wheel bearing is.

 - small pan

 - Should the seal be damaged, you will have to replace it.
-The bearings should be cleaned and all grease removed from it.
+The bearings should be cleaned and all grease removed from them.
 The same should be done to the seal and races.
 Cleaning the grease is done by using a brush dipped in kerosene.

 - The spindle, as well as the hub’s inside, should be wiped using a clean rag.
 Doing this helps to get rid of every bit of grease.
 The inside of the hub and the spindle should also be cleaned using brake cleaner.